Target Hospitality (TH)

 Brad Archer, President & Chief Executive Officer

-Brad Archer has 25 years of experience in the modular, lodging, and hospitality industries.
-He joined Target Hospitality in 2009 as Chief Operating Officer and was appointed President and CEO in 2014.
-Prior to joining Target Hospitality, Mr. Archer began his career in 1992-1994 with GE Capital Modular Space and then with Resun from 1994-2004, where he became Senior Vice President and helped the company grow from two offices to 48.
-He also held COO positions at two other modular leasing and manufacturing companies.
+Brad Archer joined Target Hospitality in 2009 as Chief Operating Officer and was appointed President and CEO in 2014.
+He has 25 years of experience in the modular, lodging, and hospitality industries.
+Prior to joining Target Hospitality, Mr. Archer began his career with GE Capital Modular Space from 1992-1994 and then with Resun from 1994-2004, where he rose to Senior Vice President and was instrumental in expanding the company from two offices to 48.
+He also served as COO for two other modular leasing and manufacturing companies before joining Target Hospitality.

 Jason Vlacich, Chief Financial Officer & Chief Accounting Officer